diba1013/types/README.md

-# tscz
+# types

-A small wrapper for esbuild rolllup libraries
+Commonly used types for typescript.